SciCodePhy/GNN_tracking/README.md

-# GNN_tracking
+# A tutorial to Graph Neural Network for edge classfication task
-This is Chenguang Guan's solution to GNN tracking evaluation task (Area 1)
+###